chingachleung/ENLP_NLI/README.md

 Please go to https://nlp.stanford.edu/projects/snli/ to download the relevant datasets.

+## TF-IDF+LSA+SVM baseline

+To run training for this model, in the svm folder, run 'python3 statistical_modeling.py'

 ## BiLSTM with BERT embeddings
 To run training for this model, in the bilistm_bert_emd folder, run 'python3 train.py'